How Gratitude Changes Your Brain and Mood

 1. Gratitude Physically Alters Your Brain Structure.

-Gratitude is not a warm-fuzzy feeling it's a rewiring tool for your brain.
-Neuroscientific research has shown that daily practice of gratitude can lead to measurable, long-term changes in brain function and structure.
+Gratitude is not a warm, fuzzy feeling it is a rewiring tool for your brain.
+Neuroscientific research has shown that daily practice of gratitude can lead to measurable, long term changes in brain function and structure.
 As your brain goes through the process of neuroplasticity, it creates new neural pathways based on repeated thoughts and actions.
 That means the more you concentrate on gratitude, the more your brain is wired for positivity, resilience, and peace.

 Major Brain Areas Affected.